google/coding-with-chrome/README.md

      provides feedback.
 2. Allow educators to put together a custom curriculum made up of various components like:
-   - Input languages (blockly, javascript, coffeescript)
+   - Input languages (blockly, javascript)
    - Output modules (turtle graphics, javascript output, connected robots)
    - Flexible UI where elements can be easily added, modified or removed
    - Tutorial engine for self-learning